ryjones/rl-report/main/composer-repolinter-report.md

 - `packages/composer-cli/lib/cmds/participant.js`: The first 5 lines do not contain the pattern(s): Copyright.
 - `packages/composer-cli/lib/cmds/report.js`: The first 5 lines do not contain the pattern(s): Copyright.
 - `packages/composer-cli/lib/cmds/transaction.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `packages/composer-cli/test/archive/archive.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `packages/composer-cli/test/archive/create.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `packages/composer-cli/test/archive/list.js`: The first 5 lines do not contain the pattern(s): Copyright.
 - `packages/composer-cli/test/card/card.js`: The first 5 lines do not contain the pattern(s): Copyright.
 - `packages/composer-cli/test/card/create.js`: The first 5 lines do not contain the pattern(s): Copyright.
 - `packages/composer-cli/test/card/delete.js`: The first 5 lines do not contain the pattern(s): Copyright.